Gates’ Goblet Shell

 Gates’ Goblet Shell, Solenosteira gatesi

-Gates’ Goblet, Solenesteira gatesi (Berry, 1963), is a gastropod mollusk that is a member of the Pisaniidae Family of False Tritons that is known in Mexico as caracolillo de Gates.
-The shells are sturdy with a diamond-shaped profile and consists of five or six whorls.
-They have a pointed apex, a moderately high spire, a wide shoulder, a tapering body whorl and there are about ten lengthwise ribs and numerous, fine spiral ridges and a large oval aperture that has a crenulated (notched with small ridges) outer lip.
-Unlike most Whelks, the shoulder is marked by pointed knobs.
-The exterior of the shells is white, white with brown toward the spire, or all brown; the interior is white to bluish white.
+Description: Gates’ Goblet Shells are sturdy, have a fusiform or spindle-shaped profile, and consist of five or six whorls.
+They have a pointed apex, a moderately high spire, a wide shoulder, and a tapering body whorl.
+Unlike most whelks, the shoulder is marked by pointed knobs.
+They are sculpted with about ten lengthwise ribs, and numerous, fine spiral ridges.
+They have a large oval aperture that has a crenulated (notched with small ridges) outer lip.
+The exterior of the shell can be white, white with brown toward the spire, or all brown.
+The interior is white to bluish white.
 Gates’ Goblet Shells reach a maximum of 6.5 cm (2.6 inches) in length and 4.4 cm (1.7 inches).